 The butterflies came and laid eggs.
-I only know this because one day, about 3 weeks later, caterpillars appeared on March 8.
+I only know this because three weeks later, caterpillars appeared on March 8.
 The eggs had developed into larvae and metamorphosis had begun!

 A Monarch Primer

 If some of you are like me, you may need a refresher on the growth process.
-The four life stages of monarch butterflies are the egg, the larvae (caterpillar), the pupa (chrysalis), and the adult butterfly.
-Each generation of monarchs goes through these four stages during one year until it is time to start over again with stage one and generation two.
+Monarchs have four life stages: the egg, the larvae (caterpillar), the pupa (chrysalis), and the adult butterfly.
+Each generation of monarchs goes through these four stages during one year until it is time to start over again with the second generation laying eggs.

-During February and March, hibernating monarch butterflies comes out of hibernation to find a mate.
+During February and March, hibernating monarch butterflies come out of hibernation to find a mate.
 They then migrate north and east in order to find a place to lay their eggs.

-In March and April the eggs are laid on milkweed plants.
-They hatch into baby caterpillars, also called the larvae.
+In March and April, the eggs are laid on milkweed plants.
+They hatch into baby caterpillars.
 It takes about four days for the eggs to hatch.
 Then the baby caterpillar doesn’t do much more than eat the milkweed in order to grow.
 After about two weeks, the caterpillar will be fully grown and find a place to attach itself so that it can start the process of metamorphosis.
 It will attach itself to a stem or a leaf using silk and transform into a chrysalis.

 Originally, there were three caterpillars, but then only two.
 It was during this time, an educator friend informed me that wasps were a predator.
 Sure enough, one day I spied a wasp buzzing around the potted milkweed.
 I immediately moved the pot inside the screened pool area to protect the caterpillars from certain death.